usamahamed/SlotMachine-backend/README.md

 ---

 ## Introduction
-Simple nodeJs backend with simple logic and some statistics about SlotMachine game frontend
+Simple nodeJs backend with simple logic and some statistics about SlotMachine game <a href="https://github.com/usamahamed/SlotMachine-backend">frontend</a>

 ### Tech Used:
 -  express,